melogsdon/DATA146/Project1.md

 (4) **Also, provide an example that describes a data frame you created.

 (5) **How do you determine how many rows and columns are in a data frame?

+The `.shape` command (notice it has no parentheses!) returns the number of rows and columns in the dataframe.

 (6) **Is there an alternate terminology for describing rows and columns?

 #### **Question 3**:
-Import the gapminder.tsv data set and create a new data frame.
-Interrogate and describe the year variable within the data frame you created.
-Does this variable exhibit regular intervals?
-If you were to add new outcomes to the raw data in order to update and make it more current, which years would you add to each subset of observations?

-Stretch goal: can you identify how many new outcomes in total you would be adding to your data frame?
+**Stretch goal: can you identify how many new outcomes in total you would be adding to your data frame?

 The year variable contains the years for which data (population, life expectancy, GDP, etc) was recorded.
-A brief analysis of the years shows that data was recorded every five years, starting from 1952 and ending in 2007.
+A brief analysis of the years reveals that data was recorded every five years from 1952 and until 2007.
 In order to update the data to 2021, we would add two more entries after 2007, one in 2012 and one in 2017.

 #### **Question 4**:
-Using the data frame you created by importing the gapminder.tsv data set, determine which country at what point in time had the lowest life expectancy.
-Conduct a cursory level investigation as to why this was the case and provide a brief explanation in support of your explanation.

 The lowest recorded life expetancy is from Rwanda in 1992, when it was just over 23 years old.
 This was possibly due to civil unrest and widespread violence-- in 1992, Rwanda was in the middle of a civil war that ended in the Rwandan genocide of 1994.